Mental-Health-Charity/MentalHealthCharity-front-old/README.md

   <h2 align="center">Project for a Mental Health Charity Organisation</h2>
-  <p align="center">NOTE: The project is in the early development phase.
-There may be bugs, and solutions that will change in later phases of the project</p>
+  <p align="center">NOTE: The project is in the early stage of development There may be bugs, and solutions that will change in later phases of the project</p>
   <p>live: <a href="https://mentalhealthcharity-front-production.up.railway.app/" target="_blank" rel="noopener">LIVE</a>

   <details>